 - Complete the online staff modification form to Add Staff, Faculty, or Students to protocols.

-- This form is on SharePoint and can only be filled out by PI or selected lab staff.
+- This form is on REDcap and can only be filled out by PI or selected lab staff.
 If you have problems with the link, please contact UCAR (275-1693).

 - NOTE: Submitting the online staff modification form is the first step for individuals who will be added to a Principal Investigator's UCAR protocol(s).
 Investigators and new hires will be notified by email when they have been added to the protocol once ALL UCAR training is completed.